parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 The "storage" network requires no outside routing, and is entirely local to the PVC cluster itself.
 A `/24` subnet of RFC1918 addresses should be used.
 This network should use the largest possible MTU on the underlying network hardware for optimal performance.

-For small clusters, a common configuration is to colocate the Storage and Cluster networks onto the same vLAN and IP space, in effect merging their functions.
+For small clusters, a common configuration is to collocate the Storage and Cluster networks onto the same vLAN and IP space, in effect merging their functions.
 Note that this precludes separation of the networks onto different physical links in the future.
 Very high performance or large clusters should thus avoid this.

 ### Client Networks